rahu619/Bitcoin-UI/README.md

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

-## Caveats
+## Instructions

-The API Url (https://localhost:5001/api/v1/bitcoin/latest) is hardcoded in the BitCoinService js file rather than being in an config/enviornment file.
+The API Url would be https://localhost:5001/api/v1/bitcoin/latest) which is at the moment hardcoded in the BitCoinService js file rather than being in a separate config/enviornment file.

-The docker files included in the project are just the boiler plate ones and haven't been tested.
-(Spent bit of time with docker toolbox and couldn't get it working, Duh)
+Unfortunately the docker files included in the project are just the boiler plate ones and haven't been tested.
+(I use windows home edition and had few issues with docker toolbox installation)